benjamincharity/bc.com/articles/essential-tech-toolkit-2024.md

 ---
 title: "Essential Tech Toolkit for 2024: A Professional's Guide to Software & Services"
-description: |
-  Discover the top tools and services powering a tech professional's workflow in 2024.
-From development to design, communication to productivity, this guide unpacks a curated list of software essentials for the modern tech landscape.
+description: "Discover the top tools and services powering a tech professional's workflow in 2024.
+From development to design, communication to productivity, this guide unpacks a curated list of software essentials for the modern tech landscape."
-tags: [
+tags:
-  "Tech Toolkit",
-  "Software Guide",
-  "Productivity Tools",
-  "2024 Technology",
-  "Software for Professionals",
-  "Development Tools",
-  "Design Software",
-  "Communication Tools",
-  "Tech Innovations",
-  "Workflow Enhancement",
-  "Tech Services"
-]
+  - 'Tech Toolkit'
+  - 'Software Guide'
+  - 'Productivity Tools'
+  - '2024 Technology'
+  - 'Software for Professionals'
+  - 'Development Tools'
+  - 'Design Software'
+  - 'Communication Tools'
+  - 'Tech Innovations'
+  - 'Workflow Enhancement'
+  - 'Tech Services'
 published: true
-publishDate: 2024-01-08
+publishDate: 2024-01-02
 ---

 As 2024 unfolds, I've compiled a go-to list of the tools and services I rely on daily.
 Covering everything from development to design, these resources enhance my workflow and might be the next addition to your digital toolkit.
 Here's what's currently part of my tech routine.